MrDatastorage/react-native-data-forms/README.md

 This component is built for mutations of React Apollo GraphQL, but it can potentially also be used together with local databases, redux, or even state!

 The goal of this function is to seperate semantics from data from implementation of showing editable and savable database data from any mutation, where data can have any type.

+## Expanding
+In the future, I'm planning to add these features to the codebase, so you don't have to.

+* Single Sign On with Google, Facebook, LinkedIn...
+* Passwords
+* Style properties
+* Selecting and uploading multiple images/videos, 1 by 1
+* File upload
+* Step-by-step form functionality that walks through all inputs one by one, navigating to the next input using a stack navigator.
+This can be achieved by adding a walkThrough bool prop and a function getScreens that returns all Forms seperately in screens-objects which can be added to your stack-navigator dynamically.